idem-lab/conmat/paper/paper.pdf.md

-We can plot the resulting contact matrix for Tasmania with `autoplot`:
+We can plot the resulting contact matrix for Tasmania with `autoplot`, shown in @fig-autoplot-contacts.